 Most people get alopecia areata during their teens and 20s.
 It’s uncommon for people over age 60 to get alopecia areata.

+Like many autoimmune disorders, both genetics and environmental triggers, like stress, are to blame.
+In other words, alopecia areata is partly genetic, but genes aren’t the whole story.
 Up to 25% of people with alopecia areata have a family member with it.
 If one identical twin has alopecia areata, the other twin has about a 55% chance of getting it.

-Alopecia areata mainly affects the skin, but it can affect a person’s nails and mental well-being, too.
+Alopecia areata mainly affects the skin, but it can affect a person’s nails and mental well-being too.

 Alopecia areata begins as patches of sudden hair loss, usually on the scalp or beard (if you have one).
 Some spots don’t get bigger, while others may grow and cause hair loss over larger areas.
 Some people notice white hairs in the areas of hair loss.
 It can be common to have cycles of hair loss and regrowth over time, but it’s hard to predict how different people will be affected.